Get the most recent information on South Australia's response to the Coronavirus pandemic.

 If something goes wrong

-If you want to withdraw from the purchase after the cooling off period has expired there can be legal repercussions - eg you may have to pay compensation to the vendor, the deposit will be forfeited.
+If you want to withdraw from the purchase after the cooling off period has expired there can be legal repercussions - eg you may have to pay compensation to the vendor, or the deposit will be forfeited.

 It is strongly recommended that you seek independent, professional legal advice before you decide to withdraw.